kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 All folders and files in this GitHub should be copied to a unix host computer with access to the Venus device.
 The file hierarchy must be preserved.

-Separate GUI files are provided for v2.33, v2.60~19 and a set for all versions in between.
-The correct set is selected based on the Venus version (read from /opt/victronenergy/version).
+If you are running a version not suppored by the GUI files provided, you will need to manually migrate the GUI changes to the OverviewMobile.qml and TileTank.qml files provided with that version.
+See below for details.

 Install scripts are provided.
 The main one: installFromHost runs on the host computer and copies all files to /data/TankRepeater on the venus device.
 Next, installOnVenus runs automatically on the Venus device to complete the installation and activate the repeater.

 The GUI on the Venus device will be restarted at the end of the install.

-Two GUI files are overwritten during the install.
+Two GUI files are replaced during the install.
 The original files are moved to files ending in .orig should you need to restore them in the future.

 Should you wish to uninstall the repeater, an uninstall script is provided.
 Run it from the /data directory on the Venus device: